aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 This project presents a one-click support information workflow built around a PowerShell script that only collects basic support-relevant system information and writes it quickly into a standardized report.
 It does not change system settings, delete anything, collect passwords, or modify security settings.

 In a support situation, technicians often need basic device details before they can continue with troubleshooting or documentation.
-Instead of asking the user to manually look up details such as the computer name, IP address, serial number, Windows version, last reboot time, or antivirus product, the script creates a standardized text report as part of the support workflow.
+Instead of asking the user to manually look up details such as the computer name, IP address, serial number, Windows version, last reboot time, or antivirus product, the script creates a standardized text report as part of the orkflow.

 The main development step was converting the script into a one-click executable (`.exe`) and testing it with a desktop shortcut, so a non-technical user would not need to open PowerShell manually.